 When you have finished writing your message then it's time to find the send button near top right of your screen and then double tap to send your message.

-You may, of course, make mistakes when you enter your email message.
-You can fix them if you spot them as you type or handwrite by using the delete key or swiping left with two fingers for handwriting.
+You may make mistakes when you enter your email message.
+You can fix them if you spot them as you type or handwrite by using the delete key or swiping left with two fingers if you are using handwriting.
 If you spot errors later, then you will need to do some editing with VoiceOver.
 See Simple text editing with VoiceOver.
 If you use dictation to write the message consider dictating in short burst so that if something goes wrong you can undo the last burst of dictation and keep the rest.
 Unless you have it turned off, shaking your iPhone will bring up an undo alert.
 Swipe right to find the "Undo" button and double tap.

 When a recipient is entered, VoiceOver may move its focus to the Subject.
 If this happens, for each additional recipient you must swipe left repeatedly to locate the Too field and double tap to edit it again.
 Then swipe left to locate the "add contact, button" to add another contact.
 Alternatively, as you swipe left from the subject field you will also encounter a cc/bcc button that can be used to add a recipient for a copy or blind copy.
 To do this, double tap on the cc/bcc button and you will probably hear "cc, text field, is editing".
 If you want to enter a contact as a cc swipe left repeatedly to locate the "add contact, button" and add the contact as for the Too field.
 If you want to add a bcc contact, swipe right after hearing "cc, text field, is editing" and you will hear "bcc, text field".
 Double tap to start editing the bcc field and swipe left repeatedly to find the add contact button as before.